 Q: Where are all the intensity gates?

 A: Check the Gold Laurel FAQ:

-A: While flying, you have to not shoot for a couple seconds and then you'll go into a glide.
-Go really close to shots but don't get hit by them and you should get shots narrowly avoided.
+A: While flying, you'll go into a glide if you don’t shoot for a moment.
+While in a glide, go really close to shots but don't get hit by them and you should get shots narrowly avoided.

-Doing a spin dodge (done by moving the circle pad one direction then quickly flick it to the opposite direction) to reflect shot does not count as narrowly dodge shot.
+Doing a spin dodge (done by moving the circle pad in one direction then quickly flicking it to the opposite direction) to reflect shots does not count as narrowly dodging a shot.

 Q: What's the most hearts you can acquire in a chapter?

 A: Technically unlimited.
 You can keep dying and reobtaining the same hearts, and if it's on intensity 2.0, you don't lose any hearts when you die.
-There’s probably some huge cap like 999,999.
+The cap is 999,999 per chapter.

 Q: What's the best way to farm weapons?

 If you really don’t want to, ch.
 5 is a distant 2nd best choice, or run through ch.
 1 at intensity 2 and just hope the shop gives you something good.